CORE LABORATORY

 This website is designed to provide practical and useful information on the subject matter covered.
 However, it is provided [for free] with the understanding that Abbott is not in the business of providing scientific education.
 If medical, scientific, or other expert assistance is required, the services of a competent professional should be sought.

-All Alinity hq, CELL-DYN Ruby and CELL-DYN Sapphire instruments are Class I laser products.
-ACCELERATOR a3600 is a Class II laser product.
+All Alinity hq, CELL-DYN Sapphire, CELL-DYN Ruby and CELL-DYN Emerald 22 AL instruments are Class I laser products.

-The Alinity, ACCELERATOR and CELL-DYN systems are intended for performing in vitro diagnostic assays on samples of human origin (blood, urine).
+The Alinity h-series and CELL-DYN systems are intended for performing in vitro diagnostic analysis on samples of human origin.
 Read the instructions in the system manuals and labeling and/or reagent instructions carefully.
 Manufacturer or Authorized Representative: Abbott Germany.

-Alinity h-series is available in select countries, not including the US.
+The Alinity h-series is available in select countries.